wezm/wezm.net/v2/content/posts/2025/stylus/index.md

 **Applies to:** URLs on the domain: [goughlui.com](https://goughlui.com)

-Uses a Times New Roman font by default, which it a bit ugly on my system.
+Uses a Times New Roman font by default, which is a bit ugly on my system.
 Replace with a nicer serif font.

 ```css